 A good quality pair of cycling bibs that fit well can make or break your riding experience than your frame, wheels, fuel and just about anything else.

 Comfort when pedaling upwards of several thousand times while balancing your body weight on a bike saddle is vital.
 Any discomfort in this region and you’re not going to enjoy yourself.

-Here are some things to consider when buying your next pair of cycling bibs.
+Here are 5 things to consider when buying your next pair of cycling bibs.

 It wasn’t until the 1970’s that spandex was used in cycling bibs.
 The term spandex (or also referred to as elastane) and lycra is used inter-changeable today.
 They’re actually the same thing.